pbiswell/getuseragent/README.md

 ```
 Added individual list limits, which can be used when using one or multiple lists.
+For example, if you used:

+UserAgent("firefox+ios", limit=5)

-For example, if you used UserAgent("firefox+ios", limit=5), it would limit each list to 5 user agents, and two lists, bringing the total user agents 10.
+It would limit each list to 5 user agents, and two lists, bringing the total user agents 10.
 ```

 - 0.0.2 - 0.0.6